jdcasey/aprox-user-guide/Add-Ons/Depgraph/Metadata.md

 <div class="start-sidebar" id="sidebar1"></div>
 ### Reminder

 All REST URLs in Aprox are prefixed with the path: `api/1.0/`.
-Accordingly, if your Aprox instance is deployed to the `/aprox` path on your webserver, the full path to the resolver URL will be: `/aprox/api/1.0/depgraph/resolve/*`.
+Accordingly, if your Aprox instance is deployed to the `/aprox` path on your webserver, the full path to the metadata resource will be: `/aprox/api/1.0/depgraph/meta/*`.

 This is another paragraph for testing styles.
 <div class="end-sidebar"></div>